-Montanans Deciding Fate of GOP Candidate Charged With Assault
+Republican Wins Montana House Seat Despite Assault Charge

 Scanlon said Jacobs provoked the incident, but his account of the incident differed from that of the news reporters on the scene and Jacobs’ audio recording.

-Gianforte kept a low profile Thursday and has not issued a statement about the assault charge.
+Gianforte kept a low profile Thursday.
 But at a press conference, House Speaker Paul Ryan said Gianforte should apologize.

 “There is no time a physical altercation should occur with the press,” Ryan said.
 “That’s wrong and should not have happened.
 I think he should apologize.
 I know he has his own version and I know he has more to say, but there’s no call for this under any circumstance.